screenappai/meeting-bot/README.md

 - **RecordingTask**: Handles meeting recording functionality
 - **ContextBridgeTask**: Manages browser context and automation

+## ⚠️ Limitations

+### Meeting Join Requirements

+Meeting Bot supports joining meetings where users can join with a direct link without requiring authentication.
+The following scenarios are **not supported**:

+- **Sign-in Required**: Meetings that require users to sign in to the platform (Google, Microsoft, Zoom) before joining
+- **Enterprise Authentication**: Meetings that require enterprise SSO or domain-specific authentication
+- **Password Protected**: Meetings that require a password in addition to the meeting link
+- **Waiting Room with Authentication**: Meetings where the waiting room requires user identification or authentication

+**Supported Scenarios:**
+- ✅ Public meeting links that allow direct join
+- ✅ Meetings with waiting rooms that don't require authentication
+- ✅ Meetings where the bot can join as a guest/anonymous participant

 ## 🤝 Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to: